NhatThanh92/Active-contraction/README.md

 # Fetus descent simulation with the active uterine contraction during the vaginal delivery: MRI-based evaluation
+This project aims to replicate the second stage of labor under both active and passive uterine contractions.
+It involves modeling pelvic soft tissues with transversally isotropic Mooney-Rivlin material properties in FEBio, an open-source nonlinear finite element software.
+Simulation outcomes are validated using MRI-based data processed with 3D Slicer.
+The results showed that fetal descent behavior is consistent with MRI-based observations.
 ## 1. Mooney-Rivlin hyperelastic model in nonlinear finite element analysis

 ![image](https://github.com/user-attachments/assets/6dadad9c-4838-4b53-b047-da1d02585bf1)